walkeralicia/Anorexia_CNV_GWAS/README.md

 # CNV Input Data

-In this pipeline, CNV input data is acquired from the UKB called by Kendal et al. Due to privacy restrictions, UKB CNV-GWAS results are meta-analysed with summary statistics from ANGI using Stouffer's method.
+In this pipeline, CNV input data is acquired from the UKB called by Kendal et al. Due to privacy restrictions, UKB CNV-GWAS results are meta-analysed with summary statistics from the Anorexia Nervosa Genetics Initiative (ANGI) using Stouffer's method.

 # CNV Annotation Input Data